 When road life confronts all three with unforeseen adversity, their individual journeys build to a collective climax—and a single truth shines through: True meaning and purpose are not merely within.
 To love and be loved is the most meaningful thing of all.

 Together, these lyrically intercut stories reflect urgent crises of meaning and affordability in America, ultimately offering a powerful message of hope.

 HOW WE WORK

 A couple in filmmaking and in life, we are a nimble two person team—both directors and crew: Vanessa shoots, Josh records sound.
-The ability to stay small, and quarantine together, allows us to embed with our subjects for long stretches of time.
+The ability to stay small allows us to embed with our subjects for long stretches of time.

 We’re learned a lot of the skills we’re using to live off the grid from the subjects of our documentary.
-That's more important than ever in this pandemic era.
-As we continue filming, we’re avoiding airplanes, hotels, and restaurants.
-We’re criss-crossing the country in our Honda Civic, camping out of a tent on public land, cooking on a propane stove, and using a modified bucket for a toilet.
+We’ve criss-crossed the country in our Honda Civic, camping out of a tent on public land, cooking on a propane stove, and using a modified bucket for a toilet.

-We're grateful to the nomadic community for not only giving us the knowledge—and the confidence—to keep everyone safe and healthy, but teaching us how to experience the epic grandeur of America in a whole new way.
+We're grateful to the nomadic community for teaching us how to experience the epic grandeur of America in a whole new way.
 That grandeur will be the canvas on which our documentary unfolds.

 Director | Producer | Cinematographer